threathunters-io/bluekrabsetw/README.md

 Important Notes
 ==============
-* `krabsetw` and `Microsoft.O365.Security.Native.ETW` only support x64.
+* `bluekrabsetw` and `Threathunters.BlueKrabsetw.Native.ETW` only support x64.
 No effort has been made to support x86.
-* `krabsetw` and `Microsoft.O365.Security.Native.ETW` are only supported on Windows 7 or Windows 2008R2 machines and above.
+* `bluekrabsetw` and `Threathunters.BlueKrabsetw.Native.ETW` are only supported on Windows 7 or Windows 2008R2 machines and above.
 * Throwing exceptions in the event handler callback or krabsetw or Microsoft.O365.Security.Native.ETW will cause the trace to stop processing events.
 * The call to "start" on the trace object is blocking so thread management may be necessary.
 * The Visual Studio solution is krabs\krabs.sln.
-* When building a native code binary using the `krabsetw` package, please refer to the [compilation readme](krabs/README.md) for notes about the `TYPEASSERT` and `NDEBUG` compilation flags.
+* When building a native code binary using the `bluekrabsetw` package, please refer to the [compilation readme](krabs/README.md) for notes about the `TYPEASSERT` and `NDEBUG` compilation flags.

 NuGet Packages
 ==============